 Kris Waldherr is an author, illustrator, and designer whose art has been exhibited in the National Museum of Women in the Arts.
 She is the acclaimed author of DOOMED QUEENS, THE LOVER’S PATH, and THE BOOK OF GODDESSES, and best-selling creator of The Goddess Tarot.
-Her upcoming publications include her debut novel THE LILY MAID.
+Her upcoming publications include her debut novel A GATHERING OF SHADOWS.
 Her literary representation is by Amy Williams at McCormick & Williams.
 She lives in Brooklyn.

 the long version (with links)

 I began my publishing career as a children’s book illustrator and designer twenty-five years ago under the renowned art director Atha Tehon.
-Since then, my work has expanded considerably.
-I am fascinated with women’s stories, sacred and profane, and have created books about goddesses as well as queens and courtesans.
-I recently finished revising THE LILY MAID, a novel set in the art world of late Victorian England, and am already writing my second novel.
+Since then, my work has expanded considerably to include novels, card decks, gift books, iPhone apps, and more.
+Most recently, I finished revising A GATHERING OF SHADOWS, a novel set in the art world of late Victorian England, and am at work on my second novel, for which I received a residency fellowship at the Virginia Center of the Creative Arts.
+I’ve workshopped my fiction at the Sackett Street Writers Workshop, the Salt Cay Writers Retreat, Backspace Writers Conference, the Historical Novel Society, and was awarded a Poets & Writers mini-grant.
 I am a member of the Historical Novel Society, where I moderated a panel at their 2013 conference on the writing and marketing of literary versus commercial historical fiction.
-More recently, I’ve been awarded a Poets & Writers mini-grant for a reading of my fiction, and a residency fellowship at the Virginia Center of the Creative Arts to work on my second novel.

 I live and work in Brooklyn in a Victorian-era house surrounded by trees inhabited with squirrels, raccoons, and wild parrots.
-I have a young daughter named Thea.
-I like to spend time in coffeehouses with her and my husband, the anthropologist Thomas Ross Miller.
+I raise water lilies in my garden.
+I have a young daughter named Thea and am married to the anthropologist Thomas Ross Miller.